gnharris/AOHRSI_Final_Project/README.md

 This project implements a U-Net-based deep learning pipeline for binary semantic segmentation of satellite images USING DeepGlobe road dataset.
 It includes custom dataset handling, combined Dice + BCE loss for optimized performance, training with early stopping and checkpointing.

 📁 Dataset

+The model was trained and validated on the [DeepGlobe Road Extraction Dataset](https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset/data) available on Kaggle.
+Each image has a corresponding binary mask highlighting road areas.

 # Dataset Structure
 train/
 ├── image_001_sat.jpg